tantikristanti/grobid-medical-report/doc/training/patient.md

 # Annotation guidelines for the _patient_ model

 ## Introduction

-For the following guidelines, we first need to generate the training data as explained [here](../Training-the-medical-report-models.md#generation-of-training-data).

-In __grobid-medical-report__, __patient__ corresponds to the patient information.
+Before performing this procedure, pre-annotated data must be prepared as explained in [generate new datasets](../Training-the-medical-report-models.md#generate-new-datasets).

-For identifying the exact pieces of patient information to be part of the `header-medical-report`, see the [Annotation guidelines of the header-medical-report model](header-medical-report.md).
+To identify the patient (`<patient>`) element, see the annotation guidelines of the [header-medical-report](header-medical-report.md) and [full-medical-text](full-medical-text) models.

 For the patient model, we use the following TEI elements: